maplexgitx0302/QML-QCGNN/README.md

     - The default training mode is **quick start mode**, i.e., trained with `max_epochs=1` and `num_bin_data=1`, no matter whatever you set in `./config.json`.
 Set `config["quick_start"]=false` in `./config.json` for full training.

 - Prediction
-  - Make sure you have the `ckpt` files placed correctly, e.g., `./ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`, or simply download the pretrained models from [ckpt](https://drive.google.com/drive/folders/1cY__Pj9Rf2n7a8ErMRzOcIppd40MWIEC?usp=share_link).
+  - Make sure you have the `ckpt` files placed correctly, e.g., `./pretrain_ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`, or simply download the pretrained models from [pretrain_ckpt](https://drive.google.com/drive/folders/1cY__Pj9Rf2n7a8ErMRzOcIppd40MWIEC?usp=share_link).
   - **Uncomment** and modify the code you want to test.

 ### File descriptions
 - Files with prefix `./module_`: Modules for detail of reading/loading data, constructing models, training procedures.
-- Files with prefix `./demo_`: Demo for reading out or extracting the information of data, presenting in historgrams or other plots.
+- Files with prefix `./demo_`: Demo for reading out or extracting the information of data, comparing encodings, etc.
 - Files with prefix `./result_`: Related to getting training results.
 - Files in `./jet_dataset`:
   - `VzToQCD`: 1-prong light quark QCD jets.